sftcd/openssl/esnistuff/building-curl-openssl-with-ech.md

             OpenSSL version mismatch.
 Built against 30000080, you have 30200000 ...

-With all that the command line gets simpler:
+With all that setup as above the command line gets simpler:

             $ ./src/curl https://defo.ie/ech-check.php
             ...